What is the Scope of Operations Management?

 Achieving Efficiency and Productivity

 One of the primary objectives of operations management is to boost the efficiency and productivity of production management systems.
-This means making the best possible use of resources like materials, equipment, labor, and time to generate the maximum output with minimal input.
+This involves utilizing the available resources to the best of their ability by using raw materials, machinery, manpower, and time to produce as much as possible while minimizing waste.

-Operations managers accomplish this by refining workflows, eliminating inefficiencies, minimizing delays, and confirming that each production stage contributes meaningful value.
-Enhanced productivity leads to lower costs and increased revenue for the business.
+Operations managers achieve this by streamlining work processes, removing inefficiencies, lessening delays, and ensuring that every production phase adds value.
+High productivity also results in reduced costs and revenue to the business.

 Delivering Superior Quality